meenulekha/tp/docs/UserGuide.md

     A GUI similar to the below should be shown when navigating to and from the Events window.
 Note how the app contains some sample data         for the events.<br>
     ![Ui](images/toEventsWindow.png)
     ![Ui](images/backToMain.png)
+7. Type the commands in the comman box and press Enter to execute them.

    * `addevent en/Meeting ed/11-06-2024 ec/staff` : Adds an event named `meeting`.